BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^13]: **Account Naming.** Choose an intuitive, obvious name, like "Multisig" or "Passport and Seed Tool Multisig" or "LLC Multisig".
 Security by obscurity *isn't*, and worse, it's only likely to mess you or your heirs up.

 [^14]: **Script Type.** Current options are "Legacy", "Nested Segwit", and "Native Segwit".
 Both "Legacy" and "Nested Segwit" are older Bitcoin scripts, while "Native Segwit" has been the current one for several years.
 It's always best to stick with the newest, to future-proof your funds, as long as it's been around for a year or two and is a mature technology.

+[^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
+There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
+Potential problems arise when a second locale loss stacks atop the first one.
+That means: if you lose a single locale, you should immediately replace it as a top priority.

+[^A2]: **Access Lossage.** Similar, if you lose a single piece of data, such as access to your Apple account, you must immediately rectify that before a second loss stacks atop it, resulting in much more serious consequences.